-- 25. In addition to the information required by ESRS 2- IRO 2, when the information required by a Disclosure Requirement of this [Draft] ESRS is omitted as assessed to be not material for the undertaking, the undertaking shall report a brief explanation of the conclusions of its materiality assessment for such Disclosure Requirement.
+- 24. In addition to the information required by ESRS 2- IRO 2, the undertaking shall provide the conclusions of its materiality assessment specifying: - (a) for the items assessed to be material, a brief explanation of how they relate to the specific facts and circumstances of the undertaking, including to the description of its business model, its locations and/or its products; and - 25. the matters in the list of matters commonly applicable in the sector (as defined by paragraph 20) that are assessed not to be material when the information required by a Disclosure Requirement of this [Draft] ESRS is omitted as assessed to be not material for the undertaking, the undertaking shall report a brief explanation of the conclusions of its materiality assessment for such Disclosure Requirement.
 For the Disclosure Requirements of Chapter 1 of this [Draft] ESRS, the brief explanation is expected to also cover the omission of the corresponding Disclosure Requirement in the sector agnostic [draft] ESRS to which the content in Chapter 1 relates.
-The brief explanation is not required when the undertaking omits a Disclosure Requirement in this [draft] ESRS that is not applicable to the segment of activity in which it operates (see Navigation Table in paragraph 20). - 26.
-In the list of Disclosure Requirements complied with in preparing the sustainability statements, following the outcome of the materiality assessment, to be reported following paragraph 55 of ESRS 2, the undertaking shall also cover the Disclosure Requirements of this Standard.
+The brief explanation is not required when the undertaking omits a Disclosure Requirement in this [draft] ESRS that is not applicable to the segment of activity in which it operates (see Navigation Table in paragraph 20).

+26. In the list of Disclosure Requirements complied with in preparing the sustainability statements, following the outcome of the materiality assessment, to be reported following paragraph 55 of ESRS 2, the undertaking shall also cover the Disclosure Requirements of this Standard